Balancing Short-Term Market Volatility and Long-Term Opportunities

 The S&P 500®, the Dow Jones Industrial Average, and the NASDAQ are unmanaged indexes used as general measures of market performance.
 It is not possible to invest directly into an index.

 The information included in this document should not be construed as investment advice or a recommendation for the purchase or sale of any security.
 This material contains general information only on investment matters; it should not be considered as a comprehensive statement on any matter and should not be relied upon as such.
 The information does not take into account any investor’s investment objectives, particular needs or financial situation.
 The value of any investment may fluctuate.
 This information has been developed by Transamerica Asset Management, Inc. and may incorporate third-party data, text, images, and other content to be deemed reliable.

 Transamerica Resources, Inc. is an Aegon company and is affiliated with various companies which include, but are not limited to, insurance companies and broker-dealers.
 Transamerica Resources, Inc. does not offer insurance products or securities.
-The information provided is for educational purposes only and should not be construed as insurance, securities, ERISA, tax, investment, legal, medical or financial advice or guidance.
-Please consult your personal independent professionals for answers to your specific questions.
+The information provided is for educational purposes only and should not be construed as, medical, insurance, securities, tax, legal, or financial advice or guidance.
+Please consult your personal independent advisors for answers to your specific questions.